The DISTCO is open for K-12 Students, Teachers, and Higher Education in following categories:

 |April 27, 2018||Winners will be announced through the official website on or after April 27, 2018|

-There is no fee involved for participating in DISTCO 2014, however student participants are required to fill out an online consent form and take a survey related to Digital Storytelling research at the time of the submission in order to be considered and eligible for judging.
+There is no fee involved for participating in DISTCO, however student participants are required to fill out an online consent form and take a required survey related to their experiences with Digital Storytelling at the time of the submission in order to be considered and eligible for judging.
 The survey and consent form will need be completed prior to the submission of Digital Stories to the system.
-Digital Story submissions will not be accepted until the required survey and consent form is sent through the DISTCO 2014 submission website.
+Digital Story submissions will not be accepted until the required survey and consent form is sent through the DISTCO submission website.

 Both student and teacher participants should send at least one original entry in order to qualify for judging.
 All participants may send a second digital story (entry) to any of the available DISTCO Subject categories.
 Participants submitting same Digital Story to more than one category will be disqualified.